ChandaLab/DISC/README.md

 ## DISCO

 DISCO is the graphical user interface (GUI) for DISC.
 We aimed to make DISCO as user friendly as possible and welcome feedback on how we can improve.
-Please see the provided DISC_user_manual.pdf for full instructions.
+Please see the provided docs/Manual.md for full instructions.
 As DISCO gains more use, we can make other requested features available (i.e. dwell time analysis, automated trace selection, etc...).
 All updates will be made available on https://github.com/ChandaLab/DISC pending manuscript acceptance.
 Stay tuned!

 ### Installation